 Sweet Bay Farm is a small, 24-acre farm located in gorgeous St. Mary’s County in southern Maryland.
-Once a parcel of a large, diversified, old-fashioned farm, it was row-cropped in tobacco and most recently in soybeans.
+Once a parcel of a large farm, it was row-cropped in tobacco for centuries and in soybeans most recently.
 As the new owners, we are focused on rebuilding the depleted soil so it can support fertile grasses, healthy animals, and a vibrant grass-fed farm business.
 In the long-term, we’re aiming to produce juicy gourmet-quality steaks on grass alone.

 What We Value: Taste and Health

 We love to eat!
 When we started eating all fresh foods from nearby farms, we couldn’t believe what we’d been missing for so long!
 The food tasted so much better, and our health and vitality improved very quickly.